Law Office of Michelle Ball Discipline,Ed 48900s Student Discipline For Harassing A Witness In A School Matter

 Parents Can Try to Politely Contact Witnesses Parents

-Instead of a student texting a potential student witness, if appropriate, parents can try to gently reach out to other parents to ask them about the matter.
-They can then see if a student witness would be willing to speak with the parents or provide a statement.
-If the witnesses parents deny the interaction, the matter is over as far as contact.
+Instead, if appropriate, parents should be the ones gathering evidence and potentially contacting the parents of witnesses (if appropriate).
+They can see if the parents would allow a student witness to speak with the parents or provide a statement.
+If the witnesses parents refuse, the matter is over as far as contact.
+Negative comments about them should not be made.

 [originally written March 19, 2013]